 The following directory lists the graduate courses which the University expects to offer, although the University in no way guarantees that all such courses will be offered in any given academic year, and reserves the right to alter the list if conditions warrant.
 Click on the links below for a list of courses in that subject area.
 You may then click “View Classes” to see scheduled classes for individual courses.

-Prerequisites: Prerequisite: MATH 5310 and 5311.
-Open to graduate students in the CSE program, others with permission.
-(RG3085)
+Prerequisites: MATH 5310 and 5311; open to graduate students in the CSE program, others with consent.

 Grading Basis: Graded

 Topology has traditionally generalized concepts of real analysis to metric spaces and set axioms.
 The new field of computational topology has great potential for encompassing abstractions to unify domain-specific techniques now used in computational geometry, geometric modeling, visualization, image processing, engineering analyses and molecular simulation.
-The course will include perspectives from traditional topology and show how these need to be modified for realistic use in modern computing environments.
+Includes perspectives from traditional topology and show how these need to be modified for realistic use in modern computing environments.
 Topics and emphases will vary.

 No classes found.